mavehur/NutriProfile/README.md

 ### 💡 How did NutriProfile start the journey?

 Grapefruit used to be one of my favorite fruits.
-However, I recently heard from my doctor that grapefruit is not suitable for my constitution and can worsen my health!!
-For me, who have avoided foods only known to be unhealthy, this made me feel the need to study more about myself and find optimized ingredients.
-So, I created this program to organize and classify them.
+However, I recently heard from my doctor that grapefruit is not suitable for my constitution and can worsen my health!
+As a person who has avoided food only known to be unhealthy, this experience made me feel the need to study more about myself and find optimized ingredients.
+So, I created this app to organize and classify them.

 ### 📒 User Stories